What Is Risk Analysis in Software Testing

 - Medium: tolerable but not desirable.
 The company may suffer financially, but there is limited liability or loss of reputation.
 It should be tested.

 - Low: tolerable.
-Little or no external exposure or no financial loss.
+Little or no external exposure or financial loss.
 The company’s reputation is unaffected.
 It might be tested.

-Three perspectives on Risk Assessment
+Three Perspectives on Risk Assessment

 - Likelihood – To assess risk by Likelihood is to determine the probability that a requirement will not be satisfied.